 Steve Jobs is one of our most successful and well-known leaders.
 His visionary thinking and ability to think outside the box have led to some of the most innovative products in the world.

 A great example of a leader is him is not afraid to take risks and think outside the box.
-Jobs was known for his passion for perfection and focused on the user experience.
+Jobs was known for his passion for perfection and focus on the user experience.

 He was also known for his sometimes aggressive management style.
 While this style might not be suitable for everyone, it is an example of how Jobs got things done and got results.